microsoft/pxt/common-docs/github.md

 If you haven't signed in yet with GitHub, you will need to get a **developer token**.
 We have a [detailed guide](/github/token) on how to get this token to get signed in.

+If you cannot see this button, try to sign in into GitHub first.
+Go to the gearwheel menu, click on **Extensions** and **Log In to GitHub**.
+Once your token is entered, it should be visible.

 ### ~

 ### Step 2 Make and commit changes